Autauga County, Alabama: Government

 Like much of the Southern U.S., Autauga County was historically a Democratic stronghold, voting for the party's presidential nominee in every election between 1880 and 1960.
 However, the county has switched in affiliation to the Republican Party over the past 50 years.
 The last Democrat to win the county in a presidential election is Jimmy Carter, who won it by a plurality in 1976.

+Emergency Services

+Fire protection in Autauga County is provided by several local fire departments.

+Emergency Medical Services are provided by Haynes Ambulance, with the exception of the city of Prattville, where the Prattville Fire Department staffs Ambulances.

+Law enforcement agencies are the Autauga County Sheriffs Office and the Prattville Police Department.

 Education

 The Autauga County School System is the county's sole public school system.

 East Memorial Christian Academy is located in an unincorporated area of the county, near Prattville.

 Places of interest

 Autauga County is home to several parks, such as Wilderness Park, Cooters Pond Park, Pratt Park, Swift Creek Park, Newton Park, Spinners Park, Heritage Park, and Overlook Memorial Park.